quantumrain/LD26/README.md

-LD24
+LD26
 ====

-My Ludum Dare 24 entry.
+My Ludum Dare 26 entry for the theme Minimalism.